BitcoinDesign/Guide/guide/payments/request.md

 ### Meta data

-A payment request with only standard data like an amount and date communicates little to both parties about what the payment was for.
-Users should have the option to attach a note for record keeping and/or for the sender to read.
+A payment request with only standard data like an amount and date communicates little to both parties about the payment.
+Users should have the option to attach a note for record-keeping and for the sender to read.
 Adding tags, labels and any other metadata that may be relevant to give more context to the payment is also beneficial.

 #### Invoice expirations